M2-brane surface operators and gauge theory dualities in Toda: Introduction and Conclusions

 This construction can be enriched by allowing one (or both) of the \(SU(\Nf)\) flavour symmetry groups of~\eqref{quiver} to be coupled to one (or two) \(SU(\Nf)\) gauge group factors of a four dimensional theory.
 An interesting theory where such surface operators can be inserted is four dimensional $\Nsusy=2$ superconformal SQCD\@.
 The SQCD quiver description

 makes an \(U(\Nf)^2\) flavour symmetry manifest.
 Both sides of the quiver represent a hypermultiplet transforming in the bifundamental representation of the \(SU(\Nf)\) gauge group and a \(U(\Nf)\) flavour group.
 The two dimensional gauge theory~\eqref{quiver} can now be coupled to SQCD by identifying the two dimensional flavour symmetry with the \(U(\Nf)\) flavour symmetry of either of these hypermultiplets and the \(SU(\Nf)\) gauge group.
-The two resulting surface operators in SQCD are realized by the 4d/2d quiver diagrams

-Here we introduce the hybrid node \mathtikz{\node [cf-group] {\phantom{x}};} to denote a four dimensional gauge group which gauges a two dimensional flavour symmetry.
+The two resulting surface operators in SQCD are realized by the following 4d/2d quiver diagrams (we introduce the hybrid node \mathtikz{\node [cf-group] {\phantom{x}};} to denote a four dimensional gauge group which gauges a two dimensional flavour symmetry):

 The correspondence we propose between these surface operators and Toda CFT correlators predicts a duality between the two coupled 4d/2d theories in~\eqref{SQCDs}, since \(SU(\Nf)\) SQCD is the theory on $\Nf$~M5-branes wrapping a sphere with two full and two simple punctures.
 The weakly coupled regime of SQCD corresponds to a pants decomposition where the two simple punctures belong to distinct trinions, which are joined by a thin tube.
 In this framework, coupling the two dimensional theory~\eqref{quiver} to either of the two hypermultiplets in SQCD correspond to inserting a degenerate operator with momentum \(\alpha=-b\Omega\) in either trinion.
 The partition functions of the two surface operators in SQCD are thus both realized as the same five-point function of two full, two simple, and an additional degenerate puncture: